Franciszek Żwirko

+Biography

 He was born in Sventiany, near Vilnius in Lithuania (at that time part of the Russian Empire), and attended school in Vilnius.
 During World War I, he volunteered for the Russian Army, graduated from an officer school in Irkutsk, and served in infantry, fighting against the Germans.
 He was awarded the Order of St. Anna, 4th class.
 In 1917, he joined the Polish corps of Gen. Józef Dowbor-Muśnicki, formed in Russia.
 After the corps was disbanded in 1918, he enlisted in Gen. Anton Denikin's Volunteer Army and fought against the Bolsheviks in the Russian Civil War.
 He completed an air observer course.
 After the Bolsheviks' victory in the war in 1921, Żwirko fought his way to Poland across the Soviet-Polish border.

-In Poland, he completed an aviation school in Bydgoszcz in November 1923, and a higher pilotage school in Grudziądz.
+In Poland, he graduated from an aviation school in Bydgoszcz in November 1923, and a higher pilotage school in Grudziądz.
 He became a fighter pilot in the 18th Fighter Squadron of the 1st Air Regiment, with a rank of porucznik pilot (flying lieutenant).
 He also became active in sports aviation. Żwirko distinguished himself as a very skilled and calm pilot.
 In August 1927, flying a Breguet 19 military plane, he took the 2nd place in the 1st air contest of the Little Entente and Poland in Yugoslavia, and the 1st place in its rally part.
 From 1929 he was assigned as a liaison officer in the University Aeroclub (Aeroklub Akademicki) in Warsaw.

 Thanks to his new post, he could increase his sporting activity, meeting young aviation enthusiasts - mostly students of Warsaw University of Technology.
 He especially made friends with young engineer Stanislaw Wigura, one of the designers of the RWD team.
 They often flew together from then, Wigura as a mechanic and second pilot.
 Between 9 August and 6 September 1929, Żwirko and Wigura flew the RWD-2 prototype across Europe, on Warsaw–Paris–Barcelona–Milan–Warsaw 5000 km route, and on October 6 they won in the 1st Rally of South-Eastern Poland.
 On October 16, 1929, Żwirko and Antoni Kocjan set an international FAI altitude record of 4004 m in the light tourist plane class (below 280 kg or 616 lb empty weight) on that plane.